 By the mid 1800’s the forests had dwindled, the cattle hunted and all but gone.
-The Chambers Encyclopaedia at that time mentions the white wild cattle roaming at Chatelherault.
-By late 19th Century there were only 8 cattle remaining, at which point one or two Chillingham bulls were brought north to preserve the breed.
+The Chambers Encyclopaedia at that time mentions the wild cattle but by late 19th Century there were only 8 cattle remaining, at which point one or two Chillingham bulls were brought north to preserve the breed.
 Since then, the Cadzow cattle have remained pure-bred, grazing freely.

 The meat has excellent flavour and marbling and considered a speciality for gastronomes.
 It should be well hung to develop its fine flavour.

 When available it is through MacDuff 1980 Wholesale Butcher & Private Butchery